smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 Access: Hidden<br />
 HTML: Add the code from [input_type_file.html](input_type_file.html).

-Purpose of this object:  The File Upload Control will be created in this HTML object and the upload will be triggered here.
+The HTML object holds code which creates a file upload object and processes the file upload

 ###### 2.2.
 A Word object